Missing Piece Blog

 A young child with a lollipop in his mouth sitting at a table with an adult looking at playing cards.

 All healthcare providers must be very familiar with the basics of HIPAA law and state confidentiality regulations, as well as the requirements of their certification or licensure regarding confidentiality.
-In addition, as a practice, a comprehensive HIPAA analysis should take place regularly to ensure all required safeguards have been put in place to minimize risks.
-All healthcare staff should participate in HIPAA training upon hire and at least annually thereafter, if not more frequently.
+In addition, a thorough HIPAA analysis should be a regular aspect of practice management, ensuring that both physical and electronic safeguards are effectively put into place to mitigate any risks associated with Protected Health Information (PHI).
+HIPAA training is not just crucial upon hire; it is an ongoing educational requirement — ideally on an annual basis, if not more frequently, to keep up with any regulatory updates or emerging threats to data security.

-Missing Piece Billing and Consulting does not provide legal guidance, but we can share a few common HIPAA violation examples in ABA, children’s behavioral health services and behavioral and mental health services that should be considered:
+Missing Piece Billing and Consulting does not provide legal guidance, but we can share a few common HIPAA violation examples in ABA, children’s behavioral health services, and behavioral and mental health services that should be avoided:

 • Disclosing information in a waiting room